Want to Teach English in Turkey?

 Travel For The Program

 A visa is required to enter Turkey.
-You can easily apply a 3-month multiple entry E-visa online prior to your trip to Turkey.
+You can easily apply for a 3-month multiple entry E-visa online prior to your trip to Turkey.
 This visa allows you to stay in Turkey up to 90 days withing 6 months from the day of your arrival to Turkey.
 These 90 days cover the duration of your certification program.

 It is not common for English teachers to work on a tourist visa.
 A good and reputable school will help their teachers to obtain a residence permit.
 Officially, this permit does not allow you to work, but at least you can stay in the country longer than the 90 days a tourist visa allows you to.
 We do not recommend working for a school that doesn’t offer to help you get a residence permit.
 That being said, it is possible -even without a contract- to apply for a residence permit yourself.

 A work visa can sometimes be arranged before arriving in Turkey, but you will need to secure a contract first.
 You should apply for a work visa at the Turkish consulate in your own country.
 The more common way is to find an employer, while in Turkey, that will apply for a work visa on your behalf.
 Please note that not all schools will sponsor for this work visa, teachers often need to pay for the costs themselves.
-The school needs to provide you with all documentation needed, which need to be translated into Turkish as well.
+The school needs to provide you with all the documentation needed, which need to be translated into Turkish as well.
 In order to apply for a work visa, you need to hold a university degree.

 Living in Turkey

-Istanbul, a world metropolis, has developed into the 9th largest city on Earth largely due to its geopolitical location.
+Turkey’s capital, Istanbul, is a world metropolis and has developed into the 9th largest city on Earth largely due to its geopolitical location.
 It is spread over nearly 600 square miles of land and is home to an estimated 12-15 million inhabitants.
 It is the only city in the world to straddle two continents, and the only one to have been a capital during two consecutive empires – Christian and Islamic.
 Istanbul consists of, on the European side, the Historical Peninsula to the south of the Golden Horn with the Galata District to the north and, on the Asian side, the New City.
 The European side of the city is the trade and business center, whereas the Asian side is more residential.
 Istanbul still remains the commercial, historical and cultural pulse of Turkey, and its beauty lies in its ability to embrace its contradictions.
 Ancient and modern, religious and secular, Asia and Europe, mystical and earthly all co-exist here.

 Istanbul has a long and interesting history.
 Byzantium was the city’s original name, and it was changed to Constantinople during the height of the Holy Roman Empire.
 Today, the city is still a political and commercial center for the Balkan and Middle Eastern countries, as well as the Turkish Republics of Central Asia.
 As the city is the crossroads of East and West, the cultural, religious, and architectural synthesis is unlike any other city.
 Istanbul is often compared to Rome (both having been the capitals of Byzantine and Ottoman Empires) for its many similarities including numerous and imposing religious and civil structures.
 Istanbul is a mecca for tourism and visitors find it fascinating.